ricky-kiva/be-fcc-file-meta/README.md

 # File Metadata Microservice

-This is a simple web app to get metadata from an uploaded file.
+This is a simple microservice to get metadata from an uploaded file.

 - Upload the file to the web app
 - The provided JSON includes metadata: